tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-[laughs] Yeah, so like I-- but then again, like there I am again, like a few days later being like, developing these very vivid fantasies.
+<u>[laughs]</u> Yeah, so like I-- but then again, like there I am again, like a few days later being like, developing these very vivid fantasies.
 Um, and then once again just--

 </nick>
 </compare>